 Prioritise content

 Make sure that important content is easily accessible and navigation is straightforward.
 Use headings and subheadings to break up text and enhance readability.
-Organise content based on user needs and relevance, ensuring a smooth browsing experience.

 How to Use Mobile-First Web Design